All Episodes

 You see, if you go inside any of our technology, it's pretty impressive, but it doesn't move you.

-When you get inside the pyramid, you feel like you're in the inside of a symphony.
+And you get inside the pyramid, you feel like you're in the inside of a symphony.

 It's very difficult to describe.

-I mean, everybody has this sense.
+And I mean, everybody has this sense.

-So, yes, it's an instrument, transmitter, Transducer?
+So, yes, it's an instrument.

-A condenser?
+A receiver?

 Who knows?

-But it has this profound effect, and when you go into that King's Chamber, or any of the other chambers, and go quiet, get into a meditative state, you can't do it when there's a whole bunch of people around, like listening to Bach when you're in the middle of the Super Bowl.
+And when you go into that king's chamber or any of the other chambers and go quiet and get into a meditative state, you can't do it when there are a whole bunch of people around, like listening to the box when you're in the middle of the Super Bowl.

-When you go in there and you really listen, you get hit with something Inexplicable.
+When you go in there and you really listen, you get hit with something inexplicable.

 And almost everybody gets hit.